A New Approach to Examine q-Steiner Systems: Abstract

 The method is based on a possible system obtained by puncturing all the subspaces of the $q$-Steiner system several times.
 We define the punctured system as a new type of design and enumerate the number of subspaces of various types that it might have.
 It will be evident that its existence does not imply the existence of the related $q$-Steiner system.
 On the other hand, this type of design demonstrates how close can we get to the related $q$-Steiner system.

 Necessary conditions for the existence of such designs are presented.
 These necessary conditions will be also necessary conditions for the existence of the related $q$-Steiner system.
 Trivial and nontrivial direct constructions and a nontrivial recursive construction for such designs, are given.
-Some of the designs have a symmetric structure, which is uniform in the dimension of the existing subspaces in the system.
-Most constructions are based on this uniform structure of the design or its punctured design.
+Some of the designs have a symmetric structure, which is uniform in the dimensions of the existing subspaces in the system.
+Most constructions are based on this uniform structure of the design or its punctured designs.
+Finally, the structure of the $q$-Fano plane for any given $q$, was considered based on this new approach.

-Finally, we consider the structure of the $q$-Fano plane for any given $q$.
-This is the first time that $q>2$ is considered as it is usually considered to be much more difficult from the case $q=2$.
-This was the motivation and one of the main goals of this research.
-We were able to explore some of the previously unknown structure of the $q$-Fano plane (if it exists).
-Nevertheless, we were unable to determine whether it exists or not.
-A special attention is given for the case $q=2$ which was considered by most researchers before.

 {\bf Keywords:} puncturing, $q$-analog, spreads, $q$-Fano plane, $q$-Steiner systems.